-Stay flexible with the exact travel dates, and you'll probably cash in on it on your flight tickets.
+Stay flexible with the exact travel dates, and you'll probably cash in on it on your plane tickets.
 Airline ticket prices to Scandinavia can vary widely from one date to the next.
-When searching for a flight (or hotel), try out at least 2 or 3 different departure dates to make sure you get the lowest fare possible.
+When searching for a flight (or hotel), try at least two or three different departure dates to make sure you get the lowest fare possible.
 Plus, an overbooked flight on a Sunday might be a flight with several free seats on Monday.
-Speaking of which - try to fly Monday through Thursday to avoid weekend surcharges!
+Speaking of which—try to fly Monday through Thursday to avoid weekend surcharges!

 Consider Low-Cost Dining and Great Budget Hotels